 The last part of the lecture is dedicated to answering the question “how can canard aircraft be stable?”, which if done correctly, neatly captures the concept of, and constraints brought by, longitudinal stability.

 As a whole, the lecture is short, neat, and leaves me very satisfied.

 The project problem can be solved rather easily (only three sets of two simple equations need be solved) but leaves room for experimentation and initiative; the balance was struck in the right place.

-Because I wanted to alleviate the work load on the students, who were caught within multiple deadlines, as well as hasten the publication of the final results1, I proposed that the project be completed in-class within four hours, and the class accepted.
+I wanted to alleviate the work load on the students, who were caught within multiple deadlines, as well as hasten the publication of the final results (my experience is that when marks cannot be avoided, giving out marks promptly is one of the most effective ways of keeping students motivated and enabling them to improve).
+Therefore, I proposed that the project be completed in-class within four hours, and the class accepted.
 Working with a close-by deadline tremendously increases productivity but this comes at the cost of the serenity and slow-pace exploration that characterize true learning.
 Cutting-off students in their work at the end of the session simply reinforces the teacher-judge/taught-judged cleavage, and everyone’s frustration.
 I will not do this anymore next year.